Betawolfy/DaRPG/README.md

 ## Installation

-On github, go to Release and install the latest version.
+On github, go to Release and install the latest version. for restriction reason, i can't upload the .exe file. it will be only in the .zip release file.

 ## Support
 If you have any problem or bug, please open a issue or contact me on Discord: ๑ ﾟ˖ 𑄻 Bêta wolfy⸝⸝☕ ̇ ⊹#0911.